 Friday, September 2 Noon – 5:00 pm

 Seattle Art Museum, 1300 1st Ave.
 (Brotman Forum in the First Ave lobby)

 SAM is the first location that Poetic Hybrids will be performed.
-Future (2017) venues include Cornish College of the Arts, University of Washington Genetics, the Institute of Systems Biology, and Hudson Alpha Institute for Biotechnology.
+Future (2017) venues include Cornish College of the Arts, University of Washington- Genetics Department, the Institute for Systems Biology, and Hudson Alpha Institute for Biotechnology.
 Check our website for exact dates.